ta-data-par/DAFT_0307/module_2/Lab_27_Advanced-Tableau/README.md

 d. $286,170

-12. Create a histogram showing the number of Sales using Sales Bins of $1,000.
+**12. Create a histogram showing the number of Sales using Sales Bins of $1,000.
 Which bins have profit ratios (profit as a percentage of sales) of more than 25%?
-(Select all that apply)
+(Select all that apply)**

 a.
 1,000